Vladimir Beneshevich: Biography

 Vladimir Nicolayevich Beneshevich was born on August 9, 1874, in Druya, Vilna Governorate of the Russian Empire (now Vitebsk Region in Belarus).
 He was of Belarusian ethnicity.
 His father was a bailiff at the local court, and his grandfather was a priest of the Russian Orthodox Church.
 He had one brother, Dmitri, who was three years older.

 Beneshevich graduated 'first class' from Vilnius Gymnasium in 1893.
-He then studied law at the Saint Petersburg State University from 1893–1897, graduating with a first-degree diploma.
+He then studied law at the Saint Petersburg State University from 1893 to 1897, graduating with a first-degree diploma.
 From 1897 until 1901 he studied philosophy, law, and history in Germany, first at the University of Heidelberg, then at the University of Leipzig, and finally at the Humboldt University of Berlin.
 Upon his return to Russia, he married Amata Ludmila Faddeevne (1888–1967), daughter of professor of classical philology Faddei Zielinski at the University of St. Petersburg.
-The Beneshevichs had three sons; Nikita (1910-1918) and the twins Dmitri (1911-1937) and George (1911-1937).
+The Beneshevichs had three sons: Nikita (1910–1918) and the twins Dmitri (1911–1937) and George (1911–1937).

-Between 1900–1905 Beneshevich worked in libraries in Europe and the Middle East, studying Slavic and Byzantine written sources, and participated in his first archaeological expeditions to the ancient religious center of Mount Athos, Mount Sinai, Egypt, Greece, Asia Minor, and Palestine.
+Between 1900 and 1905 Beneshevich worked in libraries in Europe and the Middle East, studying Slavic and Byzantine written sources, and participated in his first archaeological expeditions to the ancient religious center of Mount Athos, Mount Sinai, Egypt, Greece, Asia Minor, and Palestine.
 He was granted access to handwritten monastic collections in 49 European libraries, and worked in Paris, Vienna, Munich, and Rome, discovering many hitherto-unknown legal monuments in the process.
 The main focus of his research activities was to reconstruct the history of Greco-Roman law, based on a systematic source base.
-He also briefly (1903-1904) taught history of canon law at the Alexander Lyceum.
-His research findings were published in his Master's thesis on The story of the sources of Canonical Law of the Greek Orthodox Church in 1905, for which he received a Master of Church Law.
+He also briefly (1903–1904) taught history of canon law at the Alexander Lyceum.
+His research findings were published in his master's thesis on The Story of the Sources of Canonical Law of the Greek Orthodox Church in 1905, for which he received a Master of Church Law.
 He had also discovered three new fragments of the Codex Sinaiticus (these are now housed at the Russian National Library in Saint Petersburg).